ndaniele/mix_app/NOTES.md

   X associate questions to a group
   X add column group_id to questions table

+  ADD GROUP UPDATE
+  - be able to change the name of a group

   ADD VALIDATIONS
   - a single user can only join a single group once